All posts by manabunnow4zph

 Holidays and Dissertations

-Thanksgiving is tomorrow, so now is not a time to be working on your dissertation.
+It is never a good time to be working on your dissertation during holidays.
 It is a time to take a break from thinking, analyzing, writing, editing and organizing the chapters.
 My experience with breaks is always a huge surprise.
 Why?

 While on break, I often get the most amazing insights.
 Problems I have not been able to solve are suddenly solved – and I wasn’t even trying.
 It helps immensely to step away from the intensity of the work and play.
 If you never take a break (since all you want to do is finish) – you may just dig yourself into a deeper and deeper hole of despair and frustration.